p4535992/foundryvtt-token-elevator/README.md

 - Code optimizations once I gained more experience in Javascript and the various APIs (this is my first foray into all of this).

 ## Credits
-Most of this module's code was made possible by contributions of the Foundry VTT Discord channel #module-development, especially @Freeze, @Varriount and @ghost and others.
+Most of this module's code was made possible by the generous contributions of the Foundry VTT Discord channel #module-development.

 ## License
 MIT No Attribution